j574y923/MPCOverviewer/README.md

 # MPCOverviewer

+# About
+This is a GUI editor for the music sequencing program Mario Paint Composer (2008).
+The inspiration for this program was the lack of versatile editing tools that MPC came equipped with so this program was written as a supplement.
+This program uses C++ and the GUI library SFML.
+Written back in 2015, it was the first major project I coded and had all kinds of horrible code smells but it was a learning experience.
+Anyway I hope this program can be of use to those who wish to edit Mario Paint Composer song files whether out of hobby or just boredom.

 Read LICENSE.txt!
 I am not responsible for any lost files or damages to your system!
 I highly recommend backing up your files before using this program!
 Other than that, enjoy =]

 # SETUP